f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat Stack Cloud Security Platform.rst

 Rules Details Overview
 ----------------------
 Select the **Options** button to view available configurations for the rule selected.
-Following, to update or delete a rule, Select the **Down Arrow > Edit Rule**.
+Following, to update or delete a rule, select the **Down Arrow > Edit Rule**.

 .. image:: _static/_RulesPage_Drawer.gif